benthillerkus/carp/README.md

 This is a template project for generating decks for the [Tabletop Simulator](https://tabletopsimulator.com) from structured data.

-If you're looking for a more fleshed out tool, check out [eldstal/cardcinogen](https://github.com/eldstal/cardcinogen) or perhaps [decker](https://splizard.com/magic/decker)
+If you're looking for a more fleshed-out tool, check out [eldstal/cardcinogen](https://github.com/eldstal/cardcinogen) or perhaps [decker](https://splizard.com/magic/decker)

 # Todo